 This is the quintessential strong user team packed full of talented 6-7 star players (including the substitutes).
 You can’t see from the picture above, but all his players in the starting lineup had special traits, and his 3 forwards had limit breaks too.

-It’s not uncommon for user teams in PES Club Manager to employ lots of famous 6-7 star players in their first team for quick success.
-But what I learned from his team is that there are two main components (other than lots of training) you must have to succeed in online cups: Very talented forwards and special traits for everyone.
+It’s not uncommon for user teams in PES Club Manager to employ lots of highly talented 6-7 star players in their first team for quick success.
+But what I learned from this is that there are two main components (other than lots of training) you must have to succeed in online cups: Strong forwards and special traits for everyone.

-And yes, sometimes you just have to accept that your opponent has much stronger players than you.
+Sometimes, you just have to accept that your opponents have much stronger players than you.
 However, there are still a few things you can do to lessen their advantage:

 - Special trait tormenters.
 These traits increase the opposition’s overall rating if you employ a certain tactic.
 So ask yourself beforehand, “If I were to use this tactic, am I making my opponent stronger?”.
 This opponent had no special trait tormenters, so I didn’t need to tweak my tactics.

 - Identify the overall playstyle.
-This opponent had a strong counter-attacking team, and a number of players with the “Counter-attack style” special trait.
-This meant that I needed to maintain possession as much as possible.
-I also kept a deep defensive line to ensure that my defence and defensive midfielder don’t overcommit to attacks, and get caught off guard by a counter-attack.
+Although I don’t really understand the asymmetry in the formation, this opponent had a strong counter-attacking team.
+A number of players had the “Counter-attack style” special trait.
+This meant that I needed to maintain possession and keep a deep defensive line to ensure that my defence and defensive midfielder don’t overcommit to attacks, and get caught off guard by a counter-attack.

 - Attacking area and containment.
 This opponent liked to attack down the sides.
 So, containing his players in the middle prevented him from playing to his strengths.